 *A club may declare an exclusion and thus field just 1 team.
 This should be done at the start of the season.
 Communication early and often is essential.
 If in doubt call your opponent and reach a consensus.

 a.
-At the conclusion regular season games in the Fall the top 4 teams will advance to the conference championship.
+At the conclusion regular season games in the Fall the top 4 in each division teams will advance to the conference championship.
+(North & South) (Central Division teams will compete in the NSCRO championship

 a.
 It is to be expected that the conference winner will advance to the regional playoffs with an opportunity to compete in the USA Rugby National Championship.